-For a lot of us, treadmill invokes memories of love-hate relationship.
+For a lot of us, treadmill running invokes memories of love-hate relationship.
 The love comes from the fact that it can be a great exercise tool that has effective benefits for all seasons like burning calories and reducing body fat.
-You would, at the same time, hate it too, as it can get extremely monotonous and you do not extract much fun by running on a treadmill indoors for prolong durations, every day or most days of the week.
+You would, at the same time, hate it too, as doing the same workout can get extremely monotonous and you do not extract much fun by running on a treadmill indoors for prolonged durations, every day or most days of the week.
 For this reason, it also has a moniker – ‘the dreadmill’.
 It is during these tough times that you need to remind yourself of the ultimate goal you are after and you only have one buddy to help you with it.

-In order to use a treadmill effectively, it is useful to start slowly and not to rely on the handrails.
+In order to use a treadmill safely and effectively, it is useful to start walking slowly and not to rely on the handrails.

 These exercise machines amazingly simulate walking or running when outdoors, giving you a motorized option of walking, running, or doing interval training.
-They also help improve your cardiovascular health, whilst you walk away on the revolving belt in a cyclical fashion or do high intensity intervals.
-These days, most of the treadmills come with standard digital features and consoles that allow its user to adjust the speed and incline programs to match the specific fitness goals that you might have.
+They also help improve your cardiovascular health and lose weight, whilst you walk away on the revolving belt in a cyclical fashion or do high intensity intervals.
+These days, most treadmills come with standard digital features and consoles that allow its user to adjust the speed and incline setting to match the specific fitness goals that you might have.
 If you are unsure about them, it is best if you talk to a certified personal trainer and you may also wish to check out some workout videos.
-Having said that, it is imperative that you know how to properly use this equipment for your treadmill workout, failing which, may lead to a short-term or even long term injury.
+Having said that, it is imperative that you know how to properly use this equipment for your treadmill workouts to avoid injury.

 The execution is pretty simple.
 You just need to synchronize your body movement with the moving belt that you are walking or running on.
 These machines are meant to burn calories in the same amount as you would expect whilst walking or running in a garden or park, except for the incline uphill feature.
 Uphill running or walking is relatively easier on a treadmill than in a real life situation and on the same grade of terrain.